Skip to content

 Together, we can respond to global crises with holistic, transformative solutions that help families flourish and communities thrive.

-Rachel Clair is a Content Writer at World Relief.
+Rachel Clair served as a Content Writer at World Relief from 2019-2024.
 With more than 10 years of experience creating content and leading creative teams for churches and non-profits, she is passionate about connecting people to their creative gifts and developing content that helps people see the world in new ways.
-She holds a BFA from Stephens College and is currently participating in a spiritual formation cohort through the Transforming Center in Wheaton, IL.